RaghuveerRao/Statistics-Inference/README.md

     ## mean of x
     ##      5.46

-The likely hood of getting sample statistic as extreme as 1.85 in 0.966 if the true mean waiting time is greater then or equal to 5
+The likely hood of getting sample statistic as extreme as 1.85 is 0.966 if the true mean waiting time is greater then or equal to 5

-The **significance level** is the probability of obtaining a result as extreme as, or more extreme than, the result actually obtained when the null hypothesis is true
+The **P Value** is the probability of obtaining a result as extreme as, or more extreme than, the result actually obtained when the null hypothesis is true

 The significance level and confidence level are the complementary portions in the normal distribution.